buumba641/buumba641/README.md

 - Communicated technical concepts clearly to non-technical customers.
 - Gained practical exposure to telecommunications and internet connectivity.

-This experience also influenced the development of **ECIRAP**, a business management and CRM MVP inspired by real workflows encountered during the role.
+This experience also influenced the development of **ECIRAP**, a business management and CRM MVP inspired by real workflows encountered during my time in sales.

 ---